Why most experienced therapists don't take insurance

 Insurers can limit sessions and audit treatment records

-What about BetterHelp and similar platforms?
+What about BetterHelp or Talkspace?

 These platforms are easier to access and cheaper upfront.
 But the central issue is straightforward: you're unlikely to be matched with a seasoned, specialized clinician.
 Therapists on these platforms are often early-career, paid at low per-session or per-message rates, and face the same high-volume pressures as in-network providers — sometimes worse.